Hibachi Shrimp (Benihana Copycat)

 Others – You will also need fresh ginger, garlic, salt, and pepper.

-You can add a tablespoon of teriyaki sauce, rice vinegar, lemon juice, dry white wine, dry sherry, or mirin to this recipe.
+Add a tablespoon of teriyaki sauce, rice vinegar, lemon juice, dry white wine, dry sherry, or mirin to this recipe.

-You will need a large wok or a large cast-iron skillet to prepare this delicious Hibachi Shrimp Recipe.
+You will need a large wok or cast-iron skillet to prepare this delicious Hibachi Shrimp Recipe.
 They will give it a nice sear similar to the hot griddle at the Hibachi grills.
 You can also use a non-stick skillet, but the sear will not be similar.

-How To Make Hibachi Shrimp
+How To Make Hibachi Style Shrimp

-Heat 1 tablespoon vegetable oil and 2 tablespoon butter (salted or unsalted) in a large wok over high heat.
+Heat 1 tablespoon oil and 2 tablespoon butter (salted or unsalted) in a large wok over high heat.

 Once the oil is hot and shimmery, add 1 teaspoon minced garlic and 1 teaspoon minced ginger and sauté for 3-4 seconds.